sanchan-chandra/Bulkrna_sequencing/README.md

 # Bulk RNA-Seq Analysis – Hypoxia Response in LNCaP and PC3 Cell Lines

-🎯 **Project Overview**
+🎯 Project Overview
-This project demonstrates a complete Bulk RNA-Seq workflow, from raw sequencing data to identifying differentially expressed genes (DEGs).
+This project demonstrates a complete Bulk RNA-Seq workflow, from raw sequencing data up to differential expression analysis using DESeq2.
 We analyzed the effect of **hypoxia** on gene expression in two prostate cancer cell lines:

 * **LNCaP** – derived from a lymph node metastasis